MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/scale-tier-out.md

 ---
 title: Scale Tier Out activity in System Center - Orchestra
-description: The Scale Tier Out activity is used in a runbook to add one virtual machine instance to a specified service tier. ms.date: 01/22/2018 ms.prod: system-center ms.technology: orchestrator
+description: The Scale Tier Out activity is used in a runbook to add one virtual machine instance to a specified service tier.
+It also lists the associated properties. ms.date: 01/22/2018 ms.prod: system-center ms.technology: orchestrator